Mandurah and Peel

-Stretching from the white sands and blue waters of the coast to the rugged terrain of the Darling Scarp, the region offers a wide range of activities from exploring vast waterways and national parks, to visiting wineries and bush walking along trails through the vast Jarrah Forests.
+Stretching from the white sands and blue waters of the coast to the rugged terrain of the Darling Scarp, Mandurah and Peel offers a wide range of activities from exploring vast waterways and national parks, to visiting wineries and bush walking along trails through the Jarrah Forests.

-The region encompasses Serpentine-Jarrahdale, Murray (including Pinjarra and Dwellingup), Boddington, Waroona and Mandurah - each with unique characteristics and attractions.
+Mandurah and Peel encompasses Serpentine-Jarrahdale, Murray (including Pinjarra and Dwellingup), Marradong Country (including Boddington), Waroona and Mandurah - each with unique characteristics and attractions.

 Mandurah is the perfect place to base yourself and take daytrips out to explore the Peel region.
 Over recent years, Mandurah has grown from a small seaside town into a lively and cosmopolitan city and is famed for its beautiful waterways and relaxed holiday atmosphere.

-The waterways provide endless activities such as fishing, swimming, crabbing, waterskiing and no trip to Mandurah would be complete without a boat cruise on the vast, silken waters of the estuary.
+The waterways provide endless activities such as fishing, swimming, crabbing, waterskiing, jet skiing and jetboarding and no trip to Mandurah would be complete without a boat cruise on the vast, silken waters of the estuary.